ISP New Zealand * Getting Online * Internet Connection * Dial-up * Broadband * ADSL * Fibre *

-Internet Connections – The Choices
+– The Choices

-1. Broadband / ADSL
+1. Broadband / ADSL / VDSL

-The table below lists broadband prices from several companies.
-Most broadband plans in New Zealand traditionally have a data cap, however a few are now uncapped.
+Most broadband plans in New Zealand traditionally had a data cap, however now over 70 percent of all broadband internet connections are uncapped.

-Telecom’s network delivers broadband to most New Zealanders.
-Smaller companies compete with Telecom but they still use Telecom’s network to carry their service.
-Many of Telecom’s rural lines can’t carry broadband.
+Smaller companies compete with Spark but they still use Spark’s network to carry their service.

-2013 Typical Landline ADSL / Broadband Prices
+2019 Typical Landline ADSL / VDSL / Broadband Prices

-| Provider | Monthly Traffic Allowed | Monthly Cost |
+Provider | Monthly Traffic Allowed | Monthly Cost |

-| Orcon | unlimited | $99 per month for 12 months contract plus unlimited national landline calling. |
+Orcon | unlimited | $99.95 for 12 months contract plus $14.95 one off charges |

 Notes:

 • New Zealand is currently upgrading to ultra-fast broadband (UFB) in its towns and cities.
-This upgrade is expected to be complete in 2019.
+This upgrade is expected to be complete in 2024.
 You can check on this map to see if UFB is available in your area.
-UFB will allow download speeds of at least 100 Mbps and upload speeds of at least 50 Mbps.

 • If you are close to your data maximum, most ISP’s will send you a reminder and give you the option to increase your date allowance.